-Before you can put a paid time off (PTO) policy on the books, you have to know which holidays are part of the American work culture to help you determine what’s right for your business.
-[Want help tracking your paid time off?
-Check out our best time and attendance systems for small businesses.]
+Before you can put a paid time off (PTO) policy on the books, you should understand which holidays are part of the American work culture to help you determine what’s right for your business.
+These are the primary holiday types:

-These are days off designated by the federal government, which means, by law, all government agencies and banks have to be closed for the day in observance.
-It’s not illegal for private sector businesses to remain open on public holidays, and companies aren’t forced to offer employees paid time off, but the federal government hopes non-government businesses will observe these holidays as well.
+The federal government designates federal holidays.
+By law, all government agencies and banks must close for the day in observance.
+It’s not illegal for private-sector businesses to remain open on public holidays, and companies aren’t forced to offer employees paid time off.
+Still, the federal government expects that non-government businesses will also observe these holidays.

-There are 10 federal holidays that government agencies and banks close their doors for each year.
-Many are treated as paid holidays by private and public companies alike.
+There are 10 federal holidays that government agencies and banks close their doors for each year:

-“The federal government sets the standards for part of the workforce and certainly expectations for the rest,” said Williams.
-"For anyone who works in the government or banking space, those holidays are set in stone.”
+“The federal government sets the standards for part of the workforce and certainly expectations for the rest,” said Karen Williams, district director for the Washington, D.C.
+SCORE district.
+“For anyone who works in the government or banking space, those holidays are set in stone.”

 If a holiday falls on a weekend, organizations tend to give employees the Friday before or the following Monday off.